govau/accessibility/README.md

 # WCAG Success Criteria Tests
 The intention is to reduce the variance of testing for web accessibility between professionals and people who have an interest in accessibility.
 Agreeing on what constitutes a failure is the first step towards testing in a consistent way and having consistent results.

+Portions of the tests are sourced from the [Deque University](https://dequeuniversity.com/) Introduction to WCAG Conformance Testing, detailed methodology.

 ## The Categories
 These cateogries group the [WCAG 2.1 success criteria](https://www.w3.org/TR/WCAG21/) according to what part of the website you're developing.
 Allowing you to focus on the relevant criteria you need to apply and understand versus the criteria which can be ignored.